beard-programmer/url_shortener_ruby/README.HOW.TO.RUN.md

 ## Prerequisites

-Before we begin, make sure you have the following installed on your system:

 1. **Docker**: This is required to run the PostgreSQL database using Docker Compose.
 2. **Ruby 3.3.4**
 3. **Bundler**